JamesN-dev/blazing-fast-portfolio/src/lib/posts/archived/we-built-this-blog-new.md

 ---
-title: 'Building a SvelteKit 5 Blog in 3 Days: A Multi-AI Collaboration Story'
+title: 'Three AIs, Three Days, One Blog'
-subtitle: 'How Claude, Jules, and GitHub Copilot helped architect a modern blog with MDSvex, Shiki, and way too many config rewrites'
+subtitle: 'How Claude, Jules, and GitHub Copilot built this SvelteKit blog'
 description: 'The technical journey of building a SvelteKit 5 + MDSvex blog through AI collaboration, featuring LaTeX corruption chaos, TOC positioning hell, and the quest for the perfect svelte.config.js'
 date: '2025-01-16'
-published: true
+published: false
-featured: true
+archived: true
 tags: ['svelte', 'sveltekit', 'mdsvex', 'ai-collaboration', 'technical-blog', 'shiki', 'markdown']
 ---

-*A meta-story about building this very blog you're reading, featuring three AI assistants, one determined human, and enough configuration rewrites to make any developer weep.*
+_A meta-story about building this very blog you're reading, featuring three AI assistants, one determined human, and enough configuration rewrites to make any developer weep._

 ## Prologue: The Three-Day Sprint

 What you're about to read is the true story of how this blog came to life over exactly three days in January 2025.
 Not months of careful planning, not weeks of meticulous development, but three intense days of AI-human collaboration that produced something actually worth shipping.

 The cast of characters:

 - **The Human**: Armed with ambition and a dangerous amount of coffee
 - **Claude**: The planner and architect, full of measured optimism
 - **Jules** (Jules.google): The coding workhorse who turned plans into reality
 - **GitHub Copilot**: The debugging specialist who arrived on Day 3 to clean up the mess